Middle Fork basin, Bonneville basin, the Great Sheep desert

 Mosquitoes- They are serious after the snow melt.
 We timed our trip to be after most of the snow melt was gone and after the first frost or two.
 We carried headnets just in case and only used them the first night.
 Once the temperature drops below 50 degrees they disappear.
 We had a net inner tent for the tarp but did not carry it after we got good information from locals as to the mosquito situation.

 The 200 foot rule- you have to camp at least 200 feet from any water source and 100-200 feet from any trail depending on which National Forest you are in.
-They are serious about it especially around the popular areas like the Cirque of the Towers and Titcomb Basin but we talked with several hikers who had been fined for camping too close to water by backcountry rangers.
+They are serious about it especially around the popular areas like the Cirque of the Towers and Titcomb Basin and we talked with several hikers who had been fined for camping too close to water by backcountry rangers.

 Do I need to go back?
 Maybe but I did not fall in love with the Winds like many people do and there is certainly enough there to spend your lifetime exploring them.
 Yes they are spectacular and the possibilities for endless cross country travel are huge but maybe it was the altitude or maybe I am just too much of a desert walker and the flora and fauna are too foreign to me but I came away without thinking about planning my next trip there.
 Do I think that serious backpackers should put them on their bucket lists?
 Absolutely!